MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-automation.md

   --fleet-name $FLEET
 ```

-Show a specific autoupgrade profile for a Fleet.
+Show a specific auto-upgrade profile for a Fleet.

 ```azurecli-interactive
 az fleet autoupgradeprofile list \